-Bobby Brown starts his third season as an assistant coach at Cumberland University, working primarily with the running backs on the Phoenix offense.
+Bobby Brown starts his seventh season as an assistant coach at Cumberland University.
+He spent last season and this season working as the defensive backs coach.

 The Watertown, Tenn., native is no stranger to the middle Tennessee area, serving nine seasons as head coach at Lebanon High School and eight years as an assistant coach at Trousdale County High School.